USAID/Sweden FARMA II - Description of Project

 Timing and Level of Effort

-Total LOE is estimated at up to 15 days (10 onsite & 5 offsite), including travel, and is expected to take place between March 2018 and May 2018.
-The consultant is expected to undertake two missions to BiH during this period.
+Total LOE is estimated at up to 10 days out of which 3 days are for desk review (home) while 7 days will be in BiH.
+Total days include travel and is expected to take place between April and June 2018.
+The consultant is expected to undertake one trip to BiH during this period.
 Some on-line support may also be required during the period.
+Qualifications and skills

 - Excellent analytical, communication, presentation and facilitation skills;